DeepSeek V3.2/GLM-5 Usage#

 --reasoning-parser deepseek-v3

-DeepSeek-V3.2-Speciale doesn’t support tool calling, so can only be launched with reasoning parser:
+DeepSeek-V3.2-Speciale does not support tool calling, so it can only be launched with the reasoning parser:

 python3 -m sglang.launch_server \